beekeeper-cli/beekeeper/README.md

 - Allowed users per minute - *the max amount of users that you want to allow onto your website per minute.
 The ideal amount differs greatly between websites, and its best to find your ideal traffic through load testing and tracking analytics.
 Beekeeper comfortably handles 10-3000 entries per minute*
 ---
 #### `beekeeper deploy <name>`
-*Builds custom files, uploads them to s3 buckets, and sets up the waitroom architecture on your aws account.
-Once its done, you are given two URLS; the waiting room URL is what you provide to your customers/viewers publicly, and the client check endpoint can optionally be added to your own back end to prevent people from skipping the queue.*
+*Builds custom files, uploads them to s3 buckets, and sets up the waitroom architecture on your AWS account.
+Once it's done, you are given two URLS; the waiting room URL is what you provide to your customers/viewers publicly, and the client check endpoint can optionally be added to your own backend to prevent people from skipping the queue.*

-The following components will be created on your aws account:
+The following components will be created on your AWS account:

 - A master IAM role
-- S3 Bucket with all needed html/css/js
+- S3 Bucket with all needed static assets (html/css/js/images)
 - SQS with dead letter queue (DLQ) attached
 - DynamoDB table
 - 2 lambdas